 According to the US National Health and Nutrition Examination Surveys (NHANES 1988-1994 and NHANES 1999-2004), a nationally representative sample of noninstitutionalized adults aged ≥20 years in 1988-1994 (15,488 people) and 1999-2004 (13,233 people), 26.3 million Americans have CKD, and the numbers are increasing, owing to the increasing prevalence of diabetes and hypertension and the limited precision of creatinine used for the estimation of GFR.
 A study on the estimation of the age-dependent decline of glomerular filtration rate, from formulas, based on creatinine and cystatin C in the Swedish general elderly population, highlights the controversy regarding the true epidemiology of CKD.
 In Sweden, age-associated decline of renal function was common in the elderly and increased immensely after 80 years of age.
 More than 25% of the oldest participants demonstrated estimated GFR <30 mL/minute/1.73 m^2.
 Cockroft-Gault and estimated GFR-cystatin C yielded the highest prevalence of decline, and MDRD the lowest.

-Serum creatinine may be regarded as the window into the state of the function and structure of the kidney.
-An elevated serum creatinine signifies kidney injury.
 Studies indicate that elevated serum creatinine during hospitalization is an independent risk factor for mortality, progression to CKD, end-stage renal disease, and reduced long-term survival.
 Patients with chronically elevated serum creatinine (i.e., impaired baseline renal function) have a higher risk for acute kidney injury during hospital stays and are more often dialysis-dependent at hospital discharge than those without.
 Elevated serum creatinine after endovascular aneurysm repair has been reported to be a significant and strong predictor of postoperative mortality and complications.
 Even minimal changes of serum creatinine predict prognosis, as demonstrated in one prospective cohort study of 4118 patients undergoing cardiac and thoracic aortic surgery wherein a change in serum creatinine >0.5mg/dL within 48 hours postoperatively was associated with a 32.5% increase in 30-day mortality.
 Chronically elevated serum creatinine signifies decreased GFR and has been linked to progression of CKD, increased mortality, and postoperative complications following cardiac surgery.
 Additionally, mild elevations in serum creatinine increase the risk for short- and long-term complications; worse patient survival; and progression to CKD regardless of complete, partial, or nonrecovery to baseline levels during hospital stay.

 In one study in high-risk adult patients undergoing cardiac surgery, measuring levels of cystatin C was found to be less sensitive than serum creatinine for the detection of acute kidney injury.
 However, in patients with normal or mildly decreased renal function (eGFR >60 mL/minute/1.73 m^2) and coronary artery disease, elevated (upper quartile) cystatin C was associated with a 2-fold higher risk for cardiovascular death.
 Serum creatinine did not show any association with mortality.
 Investigation of kidney function and mortality in octogenarians in the Cardiovascular Health Study revealed a U-shaped association between GFR estimated by serum creatinine and all-cause mortality, whereas the association was linear between those with GFR <60 mL/minute/1.73 m^2 estimated by the cystatin C one-variable equation and all-cause mortality.
 In renal transplantation, serum cystatin C outperformed serum creatinine in predicting early graft function following deceased donor renal transplantation.
 Cystatin C and serum creatinine were found to be equally reliable for the estimation of residual renal function in peritoneal dialysis patients, without the need for 24-hour urine collection.
 In adult patients with acute kidney injury, both serum creatinine and cystatin C were comparable in predicting need for dialysis or in-hospital mortality.
 Since cystatin C is not affected by dietary protein intake, cystatin C-based GFR estimates may be more accurate than creatinine-based GFR estimates in patients with reduced protein intake.